dreamworkerln/StarGame/readme.md

 ...
 }

-Sound effects are disabled due to libgdx  random stattering (~20 ms) when playing sound.

 Code need refactoring, etc., but better if it was written in C ++ to avoid using buffer objects for Vector2, GC related things, so i give up on it.